Egg Substitute Yogurt: Perfect Alternative for Baking

 Nutrition is key when choosing an egg substitute.
 Here’s a quick comparison:

 As you can see, yogurt offers a balance of protein, fat, and carbs.
-It’s lower in calories compared to flaxseed and offers more protein than applesauce and banana.
+It’s lower in calories compared to flaxseed and provides more protein than applesauce and bananas.
 Plus, it brings in those good probiotics.

 Texture And Flavor Differences